smakde/special-fishstick/README.md

 ![tw-banner](https://github.com/thirdweb-example/vite-starter/assets/57885104/cfe2164b-b50b-4d8e-aaaa-31331da2d647)

-# Special Fishstick is a wallet connect dapp andi is currently a work in progress
+# Special Fishstick is a wallet connect dapp and is currently a work in progress

 Starter template to build onchain applications with [thirdweb](https://thirdweb.com) and [vite](https://vitejs.dev/).